seesee010/EXCALIBUR/README.md

     CTRL + P
     ```

-     Then if there is no `>` before, type that in, and you should see a lots of new text.
+     Then if there is no `>`, type that in, and you should see a lots of new text.
 Type:

     ```shell
     Preferences: Code Extensions >